Sweet Potato Cornbread Recipe

 • It's easy to make!
 This easy cornbread recipe is made in one bowl, baked, and ready to be enjoyed!
 You don't need any extra equipment to make this recipe!

 • It's a twist on the traditional cornbread recipe!
-This recipe is a bit of a sweeter cornbread recipe.
+This recipe is a bit of a sweeter cornbread recipe than a cornbread like cornbread with self rising flour.
 Since we are using sweet potatoes and brown sugar, it's more of a sweet cornbread than a savory one.

 • It can be made ahead of time!
 You can serve this cornbread hot or room temperature, so it's great to make ahead of time.
 Serve it with butter and honey for a delicious treat!